 GUNNISON PROJECT

 The Gunnison Project is located about 65 miles east of Tucson, Arizona on the southeastern flank of the Little Dragoon Mountains in the Cochise Mining District.
 The property is within the copper porphyry belt of Arizona.
-The Gunnison Project hosts the Gunnison deposit and contains copper oxide and sulfide mineralization in potentially economic concentrations.

 PROJECT HIGHLIGHTS